pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 It is possible to use OpenID authentication to fetch Pulumi Pool tokens dynamically instead ofconfiguring a static token for the agents.
 You must first register the OpenID provider as a trusted OIDC issuer in your Pulumi account, as documented at [OIDC documentation](/docs/pulumi-cloud/oidc/client).

-After that, there are a few configurations required by the agent:
+After registering the provider, this other information is required by the agent:

 - `organization_name`: your Pulumi organization name
 - `runner_pool_id`: the pool id the instance will connect to